Trebacz/Glasshousestore/wp-content/plugins/order-export-and-more-for-woocommerce/readme.txt

 ﻿=== WooCommerce Order Export and More ===
 Contributors: merlinmonmouth
 Donate link: http://www.jem-products.com
-Tags: woocommerce, export, xls, xlsx, csv, export orders, export products, export category, export catagories, export customers, customers, coupons, extract order, extract orders, extract customers, woocommerce extract
+Tags: woocommerce, export, xls, xlsx, csv, export orders, export products, export category, export categories, export customers, customers, coupons, extract order, extract orders, extract customers, woocommerce extract
 Requires at least: 4.0
-Tested up to: 4.7.5
+Tested up to: 4.9.4
-Stable tag: 1.3.2
+Stable tag: 2.0.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Export WooCommerce Orders, products and more into Excel and CSV.
-Supports all Excel format XLS, XLSX & Mac)
+Export WooCommerce Orders, products and more EASILY.
+Supports all CSV & all Excel format XLS, XLSX & Mac)

 == Description ==
 A super easy to use plugin that will provide Easily and quickly export data from your WooCommerce store into Excel/CSV formats.
-Tested on Windows and Mac�s this tool is perfect to quickly get access to your WooCommerce data.
+Tested on Windows and Mac this tool is perfect to quickly get access to your WooCommerce data.

 The export tool has been designed from the group up to be incredibly easy to use, it will allow you to very simply get at the data you need.